 Earth Will Become One Big Supercontinent Again, And It Will Probably Kill Us

-Category: Health, Science & TechnologyVia: freefaller • one month ago • 40 comments
+Category: Health, Science & TechnologyVia: freefaller • 2 years ago • 40 comments

 - G eoscientists say Earth will be home to one massive supercontinent about 200 million years from now; there are four prominent versions of this mega-continent.